bhwan1118/jam-box/README.md

 # Motivation and Project Idea

-We both love music and know how fun playing with other people can be, because of this, we wanted to make a device that would help novice or intermediate players jam with their friends, our solution is a device which maps the white keys on a keyboard according to a scale selected by the user.
-We also believe that this project could serve as inspiration for people to learn an instrument, as they would experience the feeling of making a good melody even if they haven't practiced or studied before.
+As music lovers, we know how much fun jamming with other people can be and because of this shared passion, we wanted to make a device that would help novice or intermediate players jam with their friends.
+Our solution is a device which remaps the white keys on a MIDI keyboard according to a key and scale selected by the user.
+We believe that this project will serve as inspiration for beginners to study music fruther, intermediate players to learn improvisation skills, and advanced players to experiment with using a variety of scales in a given key.

+Overall, we want people of all skill levels to experience the joy of making music with others!

 # Team